Mic-M/ioBroker.smartcontrol/admin/doc-md/start_en.md

 <!-- Markdown Collapsible Section - We must have an empty line below (per link above)  -->

 <details>
-  <summary style="font-size:1.3em; border:1px solid #ddd; background-color:#E0EBF3; color:black; padding:10px 0 10px 5px">Fragen / Probleme / Verbesserungsvorschläge</summary> <!-- Header -->
+  <summary style="font-size:1.3em; border:1px solid #ddd; background-color:#E0EBF3; color:black; padding:10px 0 10px 5px">Questions / problems / suggestions for improvement</summary> <!-- Header -->
   <!-- Markdown Collapsible Section - We must have an empty line below (per link above)  -->

-### Fragen zur Bedienung, etc.
+### Questions about usage, etc.

-Frage am besten im ioBroker-Forum, idealerweise referenzierst du @Mic so dass ich als Entwickler eine Meldung bekomme.
-Aktueller Forum-Thread für diesen Adapter ist hier : [ioBroker-Forum: Smart Control](https://forum.iobroker.net/topic/36728/).
+The best way is to ask a question in the ioBroker forum, ideally you reference @Mic so that I, as the developer, get a notification.
+Current forum thread for this adapter is here: [ioBroker-Forum: Smart Control](https://forum.iobroker.net/topic/36728/).
+Feel free to write in English or German.

-### Fehler / Bug
+### Error / Bug

-Prüfe zunächst das ioBroker Log auf sämtliche Hinweise und gehe diesen entsprechend nach.
-Falls du nicht sicher bist, ob du alles richtig gemacht hast in den Adapter-Einstellungen, siehe oben -> *Du hast eine Frage*.
+First check the ioBroker log for all hints and follow them accordingly.
+If you are not sure if you have done everything correctly in the adapter settings, see above -> *Questions about usage, etc.*.
-<br>Falls du wirklich einen durch diesen Adapter verursachten Fehler hast:
+<br>If you really have an error caused by this adapter:
-1. Gehe zu [GitHub: Smart Control Issues](https://github.com/Mic-M/ioBroker.smartcontrol/issues) und erstelle ein neues Issue.
+1. go to [GitHub: Smart Control Issues](https://github.com/Mic-M/ioBroker.smartcontrol/issues) and open a new issue.
-2. Beschreibe **ausführlich** die Problematik und Schritt für Schritt, was du getan hast als/bevor der Fehler auftrat.
-Setze außerdem das Log Level des Adapters auf "Debug", reproduziere den Fehler und stelle die Logausgabe in Code-Tags im Issue ein. ioBroker schneidet Log-Zeilen ab, daher gehst du dazu bitte direkt ins Logfile (durch Klicken auf "Download Log").
+2. describe **in detail** the issue and step-by-step what you were doing when/before the bug occurred.
+Also set the log level of the adapter to "debug", reproduce the error and set the log output in code tags in the issue. ioBroker cuts off log lines, so please go directly to the log file (by clicking on "Download Log").
-3. Füge Screenshots hinzu, soweit möglicherweise hilfreich für mich als Entwickler
+3. add screenshots, if likely helpful for me as developer
-4. Füge den Adapter-Optionen-Export hinzu, sofern möglicherweise sinnvoll zur Fehlersuche für mich: Ganz oben rechts in den SmartControl-Adapter-Optionen den blauen Button "Pfeil nach unten" anklicken.
+4. add the adapter options export, if possibly useful for troubleshooting for me, by clicking on the blue "arrow down" button in the top right corner of the SmartControl adapter options

-### Erweiterungungswunsch (neues Feature)
+### Enhancement/feature requests

-Mach am besten ein neues Github-Issue auf unter [GitHub: Smart Control Issues](https://github.com/Mic-M/ioBroker.smartcontrol/issues), in Deutsch oder Englisch.
-Wenn Deutsch deine Muttersprache ist, dann schreibe auch bitte in Deutsch und nicht Englisch auf Github.
-Das macht unsere Kommunikation deutlich einfacher und du brauchst dir keinen abbrechen :-) Nicht deutsch sprechende User können das dennoch dank Google Translate o.ä. super mitlesen und sich einbringen.
+Open a new Github issue at [GitHub: Smart Control Issues](https://github.com/Mic-M/ioBroker.smartcontrol/issues), in English or German.

 </details>